RMKeene/twit/README.md

 Notice that the image does not have to be range 0 to 255, nor even ranges 0.0 to 1.0 pixels.
 It can be any range and the ranges only have meaning to your program.

-One can also sepcify only a sub range in any dimension.
+One can also specify only a sub range in any dimension.
 It does not have to be 0 to N. This will crop and scale to the destination cropped area.

-Sidenote: The old fashioned way to the above is to use PIL and make an image from the source, scale it, do the fade, then convert back to a tensor.
+Side note: The old fashioned way to the above is to use PIL and make an image from the source, scale it, do the fade, then convert back to a tensor.
 Ugly solution.

 # Reuse of twit results